-Concerns regarding policy errors (bungling of stock and foreign exchange market interventions) caused us to reduce several of our Chinese positions and to sell most of Ping An Insurance, China Life and Gree.
+Concerns regarding policy errors (bungling of stock and foreign exchange market interventions) caused us to reduce several of our Chinese positions and to remove Ping An Insurance, China Life and Gree.
 At low valuations this is always difficult, but given the cross currents within the Chinese market, it is believed to be prudent.
-We were also active in Japan where a gush of hot foreign buying caused us to reduce Mitsubishi Heavy Industries and remove Hitachi early in the quarter, notwithstanding their reform credentials.
+We were also active in Japan where a gush of hot foreign buying caused us to remove Mitsubishi Heavy Industries and Hitachi early in the quarter, notwithstanding their reform credentials.
 We also sold Denso, a long-standing and highly profitable holding at good prices, as the auto market seems over-owned.
-Likewise, we cut Toyota Industries after a strong run while selling Fujitsu at a loss.
-The latter is further behind the reform curve than we had understood and more down-sizing is required.
-The divergence of stock prices within related industries gave some interesting opportunities to swap holdings: we reintroduced Oracle and added opportunistically to Ericsson in exchange for some Intel, Cisco and most of the holding in Ciena; added Roche and Fresenius and more to AstraZeneca at the expense of Novartis, Qiagen and Daiichi Sankyo; and added to Corning while cutting Asahi Glass which had run ahead of itself on good results.
+We cut Fujitsu at a loss as it is further behind the reform curve than we had understood and more down-sizing is required.

+The divergence of stock prices within related industries gave some interesting opportunities to swap holdings: we reintroduced Oracle and added opportunistically to Ericsson in exchange for some Intel, Cisco and all of the holding in Ciena; added Roche and Fresenius and more to AstraZeneca at the expense of Qiagen and Daiichi Sankyo; and added to Corning while cutting Asahi Glass which had run ahead of itself on good results.
 Among the Internet names we initiated a position in PayPal and added to Tencent after its recent fall.